S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 -   As a general recommendation, aim to complete this step before the meeting.
 Doing so allows time to make any refinements in advance and save precious meeting time.
 -   If the driver or requirement is **not described clearly enough**, take time to clarify and make any necessary changes to the description until there are no further objections.
--   If the** driver is not relevant to this group**, pass it on to the appropriate person or team, or, if you decide that this is not an organizational driver at all, discard it.
+-   If the **driver is not relevant to this group**, pass it on to the appropriate person or team, or, if you decide that this is not an organizational driver at all, discard it.
 -   If participants consider the requirement is unsuitable, hear the argument(s) and if they qualify as objections, resolve them before continuing to the next step.

-## Step 2: Questions about the Purpose
+## Step 2: Questions About the Purpose

 *Deepen individual and shared understanding of the purpose (driver and requirement).*